-2019 Compensation
+2020 Compensation

 The Compensation Committee considered the Corporation's absolute and relative performance, the achievement of strategic objectives and the competitive salary levels of CEOs in the peer group.
 In determining the funding of Mr. Sahi's incentive awards, the Compensation Committee considers the Corporation's performance against financial performance targets set at the beginning of the fiscal year.
-For 2019, FFO of Morguard and Morguard Residential REIT and other factors exceeded budget.
-Overall, Morguard achieved positive financial results.
-During 2019, the Corporation continued its development and acquisitions programs, ending 2019 with \$21 billion of assets under management.
-Also, in 2019, Morguard was recognized by the Thomson Reuters Awards program as Canada's Safest Employer achieving a seventh consecutive Award and issued its annual Corporate Sustainability report.
+During 2020, Morguard was impacted by unprecedented economic conditions due to COVID-19 which impacted financial results negatively.
+The Corporation focused on service enhancements, expense management and revenue collection, due to the shorter-term impact of the pandemic, while continuing to build longer-term stability and value, including in its ESG program.
+In 2020, Morguard was recognized by the Thomson Reuters Awards program as Canada's Safest Employer achieving an eighth consecutive Award and issued its annual Corporate Sustainability report.
 These factors, among others, all contributed to the determination of the CEO's supplementary bonus.

-Based on financial performance and on Mr. Sahi's substantial contribution as CEO of Morguard, recognizing his steady and focused leadership, his role in enhancing Morguard's profile and growing the business interests across Canada and the United States and his vision in consolidating the Morguard group of companies and building a strong capital base ensuring short term stability and long-term growth, the Board awarded the short-term incentive of \$1,645,699.
+Based on financial performance and on Mr. Sahi's substantial contribution as CEO of Morguard, recognizing his steady and focused leadership, his role in guiding Morguard through the COVID-19 pandemic, enhancing Morguard's profile and growing the business interests across Canada and the United States and his vision in consolidating the Morguard group of companies and building a strong capital base ensuring short term stability and long-term growth, the Board awarded the short-term incentive of \$1,200,000.

-The Compensation Committee did not award any long-term incentive to the CEO in 2019.
+The Compensation Committee did not award any long-term incentive to the CEO in 2020.